 Philip Stephens is an associate editor of the Financial Times and the newspaper’s Chief Political Commentator.
 He has been the FT’s economics editor, political editor and editor of the UK edition.

 Chris leads the reporting of economics in the newspaper and on FT.com.
 He covers international economic trends and the British economy as well as contributing to FT.com’s Money Supply blog.
 He won the Royal Statistical Society’s prize for excellence in journalism in 2008.

 For the last 10 years Lucy’s weekly column has poked fun at management fads and jargon, and celebrated the ups and downs of office life.
 In her 20 years at the FT Lucy has been energy correspondent, Brussels correspondent and a Lex writer.

-He has overseen the FT’s coverage of the European economic crisis and Europe’s role in global affairs.
+He has overseen the FT’s coverage of the European economic crisis and Europe’s role in global affairs, including as Brussels Bureau Chief.
 Peter has also covered foreign policy and national security issues for the FT, including the wars in Iraq and Afghanistan.

 Ben has also spent time as Paris correspondent, political correspondent, deputy comment editor and a leader writer.

 In 2010, George was elected chairman of the parliamentary press gallery and shortlisted for the UK Press Gazette awards as political journalist of the year.
 He is a regular broadcaster on television and radio and is a guest presenter of Radio 4’s “Week in Westminster” and “What the Papers Say”.

 Patrick oversees the FT’s financial coverage, with a focus on financial services and investment.
 He leads a team of journalists globally and work closely with editors in the markets, Lex, FT Money and FTfm teams.
 Patrick was previously banking editor, covering major global banks with a particular focus on Europe, and led the FT’s global financial services reporting team.